mwang87/mingwangwebsite/docs/index.md

 ## Contact Information

-Department fo Computer Science and Engineering
+Department of Computer Science and Engineering
 <br>
 University of California - Riverside
 <br>